kmavyrle/QuantMasterFund/README.md

 # QuantMasterFund
- My strategy library for live quantitative trading algorithms
+ My strategy library for quantitative trading algorithms in production